-Saturdays – The last Saturday in the month we meet at 10am at The Moon Pub in Storrington to pray for the village – 9.30am for coffee and croissants and 10am for prayer
+Saturdays – The last Saturday in the month we meet at 10am at “His Place” – Sue and John’s in Storrington to pray for the village – 9.30am for coffee and croissants and 10am for prayer

-Sundays – Second Sunday in each month Bonnie and Heather open up their home for prayer at 7.30pm
+Sundays – Second Sunday in each month Gloria opens her home for prayer at 7.30pm

 These days/times are subject to change depending on other things going on in any given month.
 Check In-Touch for full details or contact the office.

 If my people who are called by my name humble themselves, and pray and seek my face and turn from their wicked ways, then I will hear from heaven and will forgive their sin and heal their land.